Boone County, Kentucky: Economy

 Boone County is the location of the Cincinnati/Northern Kentucky International Airport, which includes the headquarters of DHL Express and Southern Air.

+The county's proximity to Cincinnati/Northern Kentucky International Airport (CVG) has made it a major hub for logistics and e-commerce distribution operations, with facilities operated by companies including Amazon, and Verst Logistics, a contract packaging and transportation management facility, a company headquartered in Hebron.

+Amazon Air Hub

+In August 2026, Amazon celebrated its fifth anniversary at CVG, with its $1.5 billion, 600-acre Amazon Air Hub, which has created more than 4,000 local jobs.
+Since 2010, Amazon has invested more than $30 billion in Boone County through infrastructure development, and various other business and economics.
+The facility is Amazon's largest air field operation worldwide and serves as the flagship hub for the company's global Amazon Air network.

 Major attractions

 The Creation Museum (Petersburg), operated by the apologetics ministry Answers in Genesis, as well as Big Bone Lick State Park, "birthplace of American paleontology", Jane's Saddlebag and Boone County Arboretum are located in Boone County.

 Education

 Most of the county is within Boone County Schools.
 A portion is in Walton-Verona Independent School District.